yawaramin/podb/README.md

 script will output:

 ```
-hello in French bonjour
+hello in French: bonjour
-hello in Italian bonguorno
+hello in Italian: bonguorno
 ```

 The manual part of this is reduced to: